 Introduction

-This document describes how to set up a Unified Communication Cluster with the use of a Certificate Authority (CA)-Signed Multi-Server Subject Alternate Name (SAN).
+This document describes how to set up a Unified Communication Cluster with the use Certificate Authority (CA)-Signed Multi-Server SAN certificates.

 Prerequisites